NZD/USD Forex Pair

 The Economy and Currency of New Zealand

 New Zealand is the world’s 54th nation in terms of its GDP, which stands at around $181 billion.
 It is also 69th in the world based on PPP.
 The economy of New Zealand is highly dependent on trade, yet because it has only a small territory and is located a considerable distance from most of the other major players in the world economy, it is consistently faced with international trading challenges.
-As Australia is the country’s nearest neighbour, it has a major role to play in trading relations.
-Trade between the two countries is estimated to be at around $25.6 billion NZD and almost 20% of the country’s exports are sent to Australia.
-New Zealand’s second biggest trading partner is China and the Chinese demand for New Zealand milk products is very high.
-The other industries which have a key role to play in the nation’s economy include fishing, mining, forestry and agriculture.
-Agriculture alone accounts for about 4% of New Zealand’s GDP while tobacco, beverage and food processing makes up another 5%.
-A large part of the country’s economy is also focused on the service industry and this makes up over two thirds of New Zealand’s GDP.
-Tourism is now a growth industry with expenditure from overseas visitors increasing year on year, standing at about $10 billion.
+Australia, being the country’s nearest neighbour, has a major role to play in trading relations.
+Trade between the two countries is estimated to be at around $25.6 billion NZD, and almost 20% of the country’s exports are sent to Australia.
+New Zealand’s second biggest trading partner is China, and the Chinese demand for New Zealand milk products is very high.
+The other industries that have a key role to play in the nation’s economy include fishing, mining, forestry and agriculture.
+Agriculture alone accounts for about 4% of New Zealand’s GDP while tobacco, beverages and food processing makes up another 5%.
+A large part of the country’s economy is also focused on the service industry, which accounts for over two thirds of New Zealand’s GDP.
+Tourism is now a growth industry, standing at about $10 billion, with expenditure from overseas visitors increasing year on year.

-New Zealand’s currency is called the New Zealand Dollar which is not only the currency of New Zealand itself but also of the Pitcairn Islands, Tokelau, the Ross Dependency, Niue and the Cook Islands.
-Originally, the New Zealand currency was the New Zealand Pound however the Dollar was introduced in July 1967.
-Sometimes it is referred to as the Kiwi, being named after one of New Zealand’s indigenous birds.
-The NZD is one of the world’s top ten most traded currencies.
+New Zealand’s currency is the New Zealand Dollar, which is not only the currency of New Zealand itself but also of the Pitcairn Islands, Tokelau, the Ross Dependency, Niue and the Cook Islands.
+Originally, the New Zealand currency was the New Zealand Pound, until the Dollar was introduced in July 1967.
+Sometimes it is referred to as the Kiwi, named after one of New Zealand’s indigenous birds.
+The NZD is one of the world’s top 10 most-traded currencies.

-The US Dollar, sometimes known as the Greenback, is divided into 100 cents and is not just the currency of the United States itself but also of numerous other countries, with many more small nations pegging their own currencies to the value of the USD.
-As a strong and stable currency, the US Dollar is the most commonly held reserve currency by central banks all over the world and is the world’s most popular trading currency in the Forex market.
-The US is the biggest economic power in the world with a GDP that is around $17 trillion, making up around a quarter of global nominal GDP.
-It is the 2nd biggest trading nation in the world after China.
-The United States economy is primarily oriented around the service industry, with around 80% of the country’s GDP being produced by such sectors as financial services, health care, transportation and real estate.
-America is also the 2nd largest world manufacturer, with its leading industries being steel, petroleum, construction, telecommunications and electronics.
-The United States is also the 3rd largest world producer of oil as well as being the largest global producer of natural gas.
+The US Dollar, sometimes known as the Greenback, is divided into 100 cents, and is not just the currency of the United States itself but also of numerous other countries, with many more small nations pegging their own currencies to the value of the USD.
+As a strong and stable currency, the US Dollar is the most commonly held reserve currency by central banks all over the world, and is the world’s most popular trading currency in the Forex market.
+The US is the biggest economic power in the world with a GDP of around $17 trillion, making up around a quarter of global nominal GDP.
+It is the second-largest trading nation in the world after China.
+The United States economy is primarily oriented around the service industry, with around 80% of the country’s GDP being produced by such sectors as financial services, healthcare, transportation and real estate.
+America is also the second-largest world manufacturer, its leading industries being steel, petroleum, construction, telecommunications and electronics.
+The United States is also the third-largest world producer of oil, as well as being the largest global producer of natural gas.

 Major Economic Indicators That Affect the NZD/USD Pair

 There are numerous economic indicators that affect the exchange rate of the NZD USD pair.
-These include:
+These include the following:

-- The RBNZ (Reserve Bank of New Zealand)’s policy decisions on the Official Cash Rate and interest rates.
+- The Reserve Bank of New Zealand (RBNZ)’s policy decisions on the Official Cash Rate and interest rates.

-- The CPI (Consumer Price Index) of both countries.
-This gives information about price changes in consumer items and measures consumer inflation.
+- The Consumer Price Index (CPI) of both countries.
+This gives information about price changes in consumer items, and measures consumer inflation.

-- Producer Price Index of both countries – this reflects the performance of private sector organisations, with both the Output and Input indexes measuring prices
+- The Producer Price Index of both countries.
+This reflects the performance of private-sector organisations, with both the Output and Input indexes measuring prices.

-- Employment Changes – surveys such as the Household Labour Force Survey offers data regarding the rates of employment and unemployment as well as the hours worked and number of people employed in different industries
+- Employment changes – Surveys such as the Household Labor Force Survey offer data regarding the rates of employment and unemployment, as well as the hours worked and the number of people employed in different industries.

-- Trade Balance – the economies of both the United States and New Zealand is dependent upon international trading, however this is especially the case with New Zealand, with their main exports being wool, fish, vegetables and fruit, dairy produce and meat.
+- Trade balance – The economies of both the United States and New Zealand are dependent on international trading, but this is especially the case with New Zealand, with their main exports being wool, fish, vegetables and fruit, dairy produce and meat.

-Carry Trade and the NZD to USD Pair
+Carry Trading and the NZD to USD Pair

-The NZDUSD pair is a good choice for carry trades, in which an investor sells a currency that has a relatively low rate of interest and purchases one with a higher yield thus profiting from the interest rate differences.
-The OCR (Official Cash Rate) in New Zealand is only accelerating slowly over a long term period, while the Federal Reserve Bank has maintained its benchmarked rate, and while this difference in the country’s interest rates is maintained, the carry trade strategy is an excellent one for this currency pairing.
-This could, however, change in the future depending on both nations’ financial and economic policies and the pace and timing of any possible rate hike.
+The NZD/USD pair is a good choice for carry trades, in which an investor sells a currency that has a relatively low rate of interest and purchases one with a higher yield, thus profiting from the interest rate differences.
+The Official Cash Rate (OCR) in New Zealand only accelerates slowly over a long period, while the Federal Reserve Bank has maintained its benchmarked rate; and while this difference in the country’s interest rates is maintained, the carry trade strategy is an excellent one for this currency pairing.
+This could, however, change in the future depending on both nations’ financial and economic policies, and the pace and timing of any possible rate hike.